-25 things to look forward to this fall on LI
+26 things you must do this fall on LI

 Bats, Barnacles & Broomsticks at Long Island Aquarium(Credit: Long Island Aquarium & Exhibition Center)

 The Long Island Aquarium & Exhibition Center (431 E. Main St.) in Riverhead is hosting a "Bats, Barnacles & Broomsticks" Halloween extravaganza on Saturday, Oct.
 29 from 11 a.m. to 4 p.m.
 Celebrate the Day of the Dead Aquarium-style with trick-or-treating, the Unearthing Atlantis Dig will be transformed into a spooktacular haunted house, face-painting, crafts, games, hay rides, pumpkin painting and more.
 Kids ages 12 and younger in costume will receive half off admission with a paying adult.
-Price: Aquarium admission is $27.95 adults, $21 ages 3 to 12, free children ages 2 and younger; longislandaquarium.
+Price: Aquarium admission is $27.95 adults, $21 ages 3 to 12, free children ages 2 and younger; longislandaquarium.com.

 Bayville Scream Park 'Not So Scary' Days(Credit: Michael E. Ach)